 This data item tracks which cancer cases were first diagnosed via screening programs.
-This item is required if available by the CCR.
+This item is required if available by the CCR (if the information is obtainable for abstracting, it is required).

 - If this information is not available, the data item may be left blank. - It is an existing optional data item as part of the Department of Defense Data Set and will be collected and transmitted from facilities completing the Department of Defense Data Set.